pratiksingh94/mesh-c2/README.md

 ### ✅ What works right now
 - Implants can connect to the C2 server and register themselves
 - Commands can be sent from C2 server which will be flooded from youngest implant to all other implants (no execution yet)
+- Sync peers with each other by "gossiping"

 ### ❌ What doesn't work yet
 - No encryption or authentication